 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 26.4% for employers and 5.5 to 7.5% for employees.
+The agreed contribution rates for future years are 26.4% for employers and 5.5% to 7.5% for employees.

 Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of academy closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.

-Total contributions made 2022 £'000 2021 £'000
+Total contributions made 2023 £'000 2022 £'000

-Employer's contributions 65 67
+Employer's contributions 73 65

-Employees' contributions 17 18
+Employees' contributions 19 17

-Total contributions 82 85
+Total contributions 92 82

+===

-Principal actuarial assumptions 2022 2021
+Principal actuarial assumptions 2023 2022

 % %

-Rate of increase in salaries 3.95 3.8
+Rate of increase in salaries 4.00 3.95

-Rate of increase for pensions in payment/inflation 3.05 2.9
+Rate of increase for pensions in payment/inflation 3.00 3.05

-Discount rate for scheme liabilities 4.25 1.65
+Discount rate for scheme liabilities 5.20 4.25